ThaSami/MapReduce/README.md

 7- Reducer Function (must return a generic hashmap and takes hashmap) defines the function to run on the reducer nodes.

+## Contribution
+just add your classes and define the workflow steps in src/main/resources/